3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 3. A lot of elements are restyled for printing.
 4. By Joplin default, you are not able to select and copy text if you are using the `print` to create a PDF file.
 If you expect to create a PDF file that allow you to do it, please use the `export`.

-The printing sample PDF for reference: https://drive.google.com/file/d/1HVphdMbILIiA79pYtmkKf85os4DWZeQq/view?usp=sharing
+The printing sample PDF for reference: https://drive.google.com/file/d/1-02bcRflR-b2zj4AaZPtyQqMfvUcLrud/view?usp=sharing (10-OCT-2021 updated)

 [:arrow_up:Back](#table-of-contents)